joelpick/joelpick.github.io/R_packages.md

 # [metaDigitise](https://github.com/daniel1noble/metaDigitise)
 with Dan Noble and Shinichi Nakagawa

-metaDigitise is a tool that helps extract data from figures, primarily designed for meta-analysis
+metaDigitise is a tool that helps extract data from figures, primarily designed for meta-analysis.
+We have extensive [documentation](https://github.com/daniel1noble/metaDigitise) and a [video tutorial](https://www.youtube.com/watch?v=2Q8TzgRSACM).

 <br />